kubedb/cli/docs/guides/postgres/quickstart/quickstart.md

 ## WipeOut DormantDatabase

-You can also wipe out a DormantDatabase by setting `spec.wipeOut` to `true`.
-KubeDB operator will delete the PVC(if available), delete any relevant Snapshot for this PostgreSQL and also delete snapshot data stored in the Cloud Storage buckets.
+You can wipe out a DormantDatabase while deleting the objet by setting `spec.wipeOut` to true.
+KubeDB operator will delete any relevant resources of this `Elasticsearch` database (i.e, PVCs, Secrets, Snapshots).
+It will also delete snapshot data stored in the Cloud Storage buckets.

-There is no way to resume a wiped out database.
-So, be sure before you wipe out a database.

 ```yaml
 $ kubedb edit drmn -n demo quick-postgres